TNZoltan/ZKM/README.md

-# ZKM
+# Zoli's Kitchen Management
-Zoli's Kitchen Management
+A hobby project I made to manage my kitchen.
+A shopping list, a fridge content tracker and a recipe finder in one application.
+Wordpress + VueJS (y)